Skip to content

 Cloud posture GKE + EKS ready Kubernetes overlays and Terraform examples for both paths.

-Failure modes 32 anti-patterns Corrective actions for serving, HPA, SHAP, IAM, CI/CD and deployment risks.
+Failure modes 38 anti-patterns Corrective actions for serving, HPA, SHAP, IAM, CI/CD, scaffolding and adoption risks.

 Supply chain SLSA L2 posture Security scanning, build hygiene and provenance-oriented release practices.